Kathleen Hanna: Activism and impact

 In 2018, Hanna started "Tees 4 Togo", a project which sells t-shirts with drawings of Hanna's friends such as Kim Gordon, Patton Oswalt, Joan Jett, and Chuck D, along with artists such as Sarah Larnach, Adee Roberson, and Hannah Lucy.
 100% of the proceeds go to the non-profit Peace Sisters, which helps fund local girls' school tuition costs in Dapaong, Togo.
 The cost of one $40 shirt funds an entire school year for a student.

 Personal life

+Hanna was identified as bisexual in a 1993 Out article, while a 2013 Pride.com article described her as "a vocal ally of the gay community".
 In 2006, Hanna married Adam Horovitz of the Beastie Boys.
-The songs "Capri Pants" by Bikini Kill and "Just My Kind" by the Julie Ruin are written about their relationship.
+Hanna and Horovitz were reported in 2024 to be living in Pasadena, California, with their ten-year-old son.

 Hanna suffered from Lyme disease for six years before it was correctly diagnosed.
-The disease forced her to enter a three-month course of treatment in 2014, resulting in canceling live performances with her band The Julie Ruin.
+The disease forced her to enter a three-month course of treatment in 2014, resulting in canceling live performances with her band the Julie Ruin.
 In 2013 in Bust magazine she revealed that Horovitz "took care of me throughout the whole thing."
-By June 2015, tests revealed that she was Lyme-free.
+By June 2015, she described herself as in remission.